Snehasish-25/Flights_and_Services/Notes.md

 In industrial level projects there are more than 1.env file like .env(dev) ,.env(for production), .env(for testing) The separate .env files contain configs accordingly

-MySql2 helps in binding our sql server to the sequilize ORM.It provides us the necessary drivers to connect sequilize with mysql server
+MySql2 helps in binding/connecting our sql server to the sequilize ORM.It provides us the necessary drivers to connect sequilize with mysql server.

 do npx sequelize init outside the src folder because if done inside the src folder it will overwrite the entire src folder and then move the models folder created due to npx sequelize init inside the src folder and delete the already created models folder